 Leadership, Sustainability and Innovation is a practical course designed to empower students to become better leaders.

 Over the course of two weeks, students will get a practical introduction to global leadership and sustainability innovation.
-Working in small teams to students will first explore the skills of leadership to gain an appreciation of the responsibilities and purposes of leadership.
+Working in small teams, students will first explore the skills of leadership to gain an appreciation of the responsibilities and purposes of leadership.
 Students will then explore sustainability innovation in terms of what it is, why it is important, and how it can be developed as an integral aspect of an organisation’s business model.
 Finally, students will apply what they have learned to a real-world organisational project, working with local businesses and not-for-profits to help find solutions for pain points they want to address.

 The outcomes of this course align with the United National Sustainable Development Goals.
 Our hope is that students who choose to take this course will leave feeling more confident in their own leadership ability and use the skills and knowledge they gain from this experience to make a difference within their communities after they return home.